-This is the ideal packaging method because it keeps the entire application self-contained and can result in performance wins at run-time.
+By default PyOxidizer will embed Python resources such as modules into the compiled executable.
+This is the ideal method to produce distributable Python applications because it can keep the entire application self-contained to a single executable and can result in performance wins.

-However, sometimes this approach isn't desired or flat out doesn't work.
-Fear not: PyOxidizer has you covered.
+But sometimes embedded resources into the binary isn't desired or doesn't work.
+Fear not: PyOxidizer has you covered!